AllStarLink/ASL3/README.md

 The alpha does not include Allmon, Supermon or the asl-menu.
 All configuration must be done with the editor of your choice.

 ### HTTP Registration
-AllStarLink registration is moving from IAX to HTTP registration.
-IAX registration will remain in chan_iax as part of Asterisk but may be removed from the AllStarLink servers at some far-off day.
-The module res_rpt_http_registrations handles http registrations, chan_iax still handels IAX registration.
+AllStarLink registration is moving from IAX2 to HTTP registration.
+IAX2 registration will remain in `chan_iax2` as part of Asterisk but may be removed from the AllStarLink servers at some far-off day.
+The module `res_rpt_http_registrations` handles HTTP registrations, `chan_iax2` still handles IAX2 registration.
 Please use and test either but do not configure both at the same time.

-HTTP registration is configured by editing /etc/asterisk/rpt_http_registrations.conf.
+HTTP registration is configured by editing `/etc/asterisk/rpt_http_registrations.conf`.

 ```
 [General]